by Katherine Poseidon

 The Cape of Sounio is at the tip of the Attica peninsula, jutting out into the Aegean Sea.
 A swim here is not only about as far from Athens as you can get without a boat, but you’ll also get to take in the incredible Temple of Poseidon crowning the cape.
 Channel your inner sea god(ess), and it’s easy to see why the Ancient Greeks chose this spot to honour the ocean deity.
 The beach at the Hotel Aegeon is lovely and sandy, and you can rent an umbrella and lounge chair for 5 euros, or just stretch out on the sand - and this is about the best way to enjoy that incredible sunset view, which is one of the best things to do in Athens!

-Related: Things to do in Athens
+discover the best Things to do in Athens this summer

 For a totally different vibe, the northern coast of Attica also has its own enticing coastline.
 It is super accessible by car directly from Athens using the Attiki Odos (general direction towards the airport), but the road is not quite as picturesque as the beach-side drive on the southern coast.
 In addition to the beaches themselves, a major plus with this area is that you avoid post-beach-day traffic that can often clog up the road back to Athens from the southern suburbs.